-Located in the southwest corner of Crete, Elafonissi beach sparkles with pink-tinted sand and crystal-clear Mediterranean waters.
-If you're feeling adventurous, you can wade across Elafonissi's shallow lagoon to a small, uninhabited island, home only to a historic lighthouse, a chapel and more than 100 native plant species.
-Recent travelers hail Elafonissi as one of the most beautiful beaches in Crete, if not in all of Greece.
+Located in the southwest corner of Crete, Elafonisi beach sparkles with pink-tinted sand and crystal-clear Mediterranean waters.
+If you're feeling adventurous, you can wade across Elafonisi's shallow lagoon to a small, uninhabited island, home only to a historic lighthouse, a chapel and more than 100 native plant species.
+Recent travelers hail Elafonisi as one of the most beautiful beaches in Crete, if not in all of Greece.

-You'll find Elafonissi beach about 45 miles southwest of Chania.
-During the high season (May to September) you can take a public bus from Paleochora or Chania to Elafonissi, but it only runs once a day.
+You'll find Elafonisi beach about 45 miles southwest of Chania.
+During the high season (May to September) you can take a public bus from Paleochora or Chania to Elafonisi, but it only runs once a day.
 There's free parking available, so you may want to make the drive to the beach yourself.
-While there, take heed of the rules: Elafonissi is a protected nature reserve, so no umbrellas (besides the ones provided), fires, camping, littering or destroying plants.
-For more information about Elafonissi beach, check out Visit West Crete's website.
+While there, take heed of the rules: Elafonisi is a protected nature reserve, so no umbrellas (besides the ones provided), fires, camping, littering or destroying plants.
+For more information about Elafonisi beach, check out Visit West Crete's website.

 More Best Things To Do in Crete